rfmineguy/lalr-parsing-test/README.md

 <param>  = <id> : <id>
 ```

 Notice how both of these begin with an `<id>`?
 This is the primary motivation for the lookahead parser.
+I need to be able to differentiate between an upcoming <idlist> and a <param>.

 Note
 ---